dataswap/specs/systems/README.md

     note left of DataCapChunkAllocated
       @Triggerer:DP or SP
-      @Condition:Both parties of the transaction must have successfully completed a storage auction end note
+      @Condition:Both parties of the transaction must have successfully completed a storage auction or tender end note
     note right of SubmitPreviousDataCapProofExpired
       @Triggerer:anyone